SahanUday/AI-powered-human-occupancy-detection-system/README.md

 * 🖼️ Adding image logging for debugging.
 * 🔧 Supporting multiple ESP32-CAM modules.
 * 🔔 Adding notifications for occupancy changes.
+* 📊 Enhancing the dataset with more diverse images.

 Fork the repo, create a feature branch, and submit a pull request!